di-unipi-socc/socc-website/content/publication/daplacer/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "SummerSOC, 2022.
-Communications in Computer and Information Science, vol 1603.
+publication: "SummerSOC, Communications in Computer and Information Science, vol 1603.
 Springer, Cham"
-publication_short: "CCIS 1603 @ SummerSOC, 2022"
+publication_short: "CCIS 1603 @ SummerSOC"

 abstract: "A declarative solution to determine, in a data-aware manner, application service placements and SDN data routings over Cloud-IoT infrastructures while meeting functional (software, hardware, IoT) and non-functional (security, latency, bandwidth) application requirements.
 The solution employs continuous reasoning to speed up the reconfiguration of application placements and routing decisions at runtime, when needed.
 An open-source Prolog prototype is presented and assessed over a scenario based on lifelike data."